Linaro/lava/doc/v2/installing_on_debian.rst

          and dependencies which are installed using jessie-backports are **fully supported** by upstream and are the same codebase as the relevant production release available from the :ref:`lava_repositories`.
-.. [#f4] Ubuntu vivid vervet 15.04 was released on April
+.. [#f4] Ubuntu vivid vervet 15.04 was released on April 23rd, 2015 and
-         23rd, 2015.
-LAVA packages automatically migrate from Debian into the current development release of Ubuntu.
+         wily werewolf on October 22nd 2015.
+LAVA packages no longer migrate from Debian into the current development release of Ubuntu, so wily werewolf has the last lava-server update, 2015.8.1-1.
          Once Ubuntu makes a release, the LAVA packages in that release do not receive updates.
+Support for ``lava-server`` on Ubuntu Trusty 14.04LTS, Ubuntu Vivid 15.04 and Ubuntu Wily 15.10 stopped at 2015.9.post1.
+Support for lava-dispatcher`` on Ubuntu Trusty 14.04LTS, Ubuntu Vivid 15.04 and Ubuntu Wily 15.10 stopped at 2015.9.
+See :ref:`trusty_tahr_install` or :ref:`utopic_unicorn_install`.
 .. [#f5] To install on Ubuntu, ensure the universe_ repository is enabled.
-.. [#f6] Support for ``lava-server`` on Ubuntu Trusty 14.04LTS and
-         Ubuntu Utopic 14.10 stopped at 2015.9.post1.
-Support for ``lava-dispatcher`` on Ubuntu Trusty 14.04LTS and Ubuntu Utopic 14.10 stopped at 2015.9.
-See
-         :ref:`trusty_tahr_install` or :ref:`utopic_unicorn_install`.

 .. _experimental: https://wiki.debian.org/DebianExperimental